iPhone 7 review

 Welcome to our iPhone 7 review.
 If you'd rather read about its bigger-screen sibling, try our iPhone 7 Plus review.

 Apple announced the iPhone 7 on 7 September 2016, alongside the larger iPhone 7 Plus.
 The new iPhone handsets feature better cameras, new, super-speedy processors, two new colour options and improved water resistance.
-The iPhone 7 is available to buy in the UK now, via the Apple Store and UK carriers.
-(Read our roundup of the best cheap iPhone 7 deals UK.)
+The iPhone 7 is available to buy in the UK and across the globe now, via the Apple Store and carriers.

 If you're interested in the full current iPhone range, meanwhile, take a look at our iPhone buying guide and best iPhone deals.
 Or if you're more interested in future iPhones, read about iPhone 7s rumours, iPhone 8 rumours and iPhone 9 rumours.

 Let's address the elephant in the room before we go any further.
 While previous Apple releases, and the usual 'tick-tock' pattern of iPhone updates, led us to expect the iPhone 7 would be a completely redesigned iPhone, in fact it features essentially the same design of the iPhone 6 and 6s.
 That's the third year now with the same design.
 Many will say that's a bad thing - but it isn't quite so simple.

 The iPhone 7 looks gorgeous, there's no doubt about that, boasting an aluminium unibody with curved edges and 2.5D glass that helps make the phone sit in your hand much more comfortably, while also providing a nicer experience when swiping from the side of the display.
 It isn't just standard aluminium like the material used by its competitors, either - the iPhone 7 features 7000 Series aluminium, making the iPhone more durable without adding much weight and giving the device more of a premium feel.